 Generalised ordinary urticaria

 Generalized ordinary urticaria (hives) presents with spontaneous weals anywhere on the body.
 It is often classified according to how long it has been present.
+Ordinary urticaria is also known as spontaneous urticaria or idiopathic urticaria.

 - Acute urticaria is of recent onset (hours, days or a few weeks).